-Although alcoholic beverages are not allowed, feel free to pack a picnic lunch with drinks in a cooler.
-Please remember to dispose of all trash in the park-provided bear proof trash cans.
-This is for the bear’s protection AND yours!
+Although alcoholic beverages are not allowed, feel free to pack a picnic lunch with non-alcoholic drinks in a cooler.
+There are no picnic tables, so everyone tends to snack on their blankets and beach towels.
+Please remember to dispose of all trash in the provided bear proof trash cans.
+This is for the bear’s protection and yours.

 There are 2 different halves of the swimming hole.
-1 half has a sunny grassy shore with a drop-off entry into the water.
+The far half has a sunny grassy shore with drop-off entry into the water.
 On this half you will need to bring a popup tent for shade.
 Don’t forget your beach towels and a blanket for laying out.

-The other half of the swimming hole has a shady pebbled beach area that allows gradual entry into the water.
+The other half of the swimming hole has a shady pebbled beach area, which allows gradual entry into the water.
 Here you will be more comfortable with chairs and there is no tent needed.

 For your children’s safety, it is important to note that the water does get continually deeper, all the way out to the rock wall on the other side of the river.
 About mid-way out, it gets to the point that grown men cannot stand.
-Here is my no-so-little little bro treading water & the sign stating that there is no climbing on the rocks.
-Since we didn’t swim on the grassy side, I really can’t speak to the water levels there.
+The current also gets stronger the further out you go.
+I definitely recommend life jackets for all kids venturing beyond the shore.
+It’s better safe than sorry, especially when it comes to water.
+We’ve never been swimming on the grassy side, so we can’t speak to the water levels there.